cfrm17/zeroCouponSwaption/README.md

 # Zero Coupon Swaption Valuation

 A zero-coupon swaption is an option on a zero coupon swap in which no coupon is paid before the swap maturity.
 The final floating side payment is compounded from the pre-determined fixed rate.
-There are many different types of swaps, such as accumulator swap (https://finpricing.com/lib/FxAccumulator.html).
+There are many different types of swaps.

 The study shows that pricing an interest rate zero coupon swaption is equivalent to pricing a corresponding variable notional and fixed rate swaptions.
 An interest rate variable notional and fixed rate (VNFR) swap is a fixed rate versus floating rate swap when notional principals and fixed rates/floating spread may not uniformly be specified through swap periods.
 A variable notional and fixed rate swaption is an option on a VNFR swap.